 Bask in the beauty of Felix Roasting Co.

-Famed interior designer Ken Fulk is known for his colourful, fanciful, and arguably over-the-top style, and his work for Felix Roasting Company is no exception.
+Famed interior designer Ken Fulk is known for his colorful, fanciful, and arguably over-the-top style, and his work for Felix Roasting Company is no exception.
 Step under pastel pink marble arches, across an artfully patterned floor that brings to mind ancient mosques, and up to a curved wooden bar.
-Brass coffee accessories complement the colours of the space, while a stunning floral arrangement and coffee machine compete for your eyes’ attention.
+Brass coffee accessories complement the colors of the space, while a stunning floral arrangement and coffee machine compete for your eyes’ attention.

 The space is lit by fringed chandeliers that cast a warm glow on the deep blue Renaissance-esque murals and patrons sipping coffee cocktails with chocolate-nut rims and burnt marshmallow garnishes.
 Should you stick with a cup of drip, know that they’ve got almond milk on tap for self-service.
 Sound a little “extra”?
 It most certainly is.